secluso/secluso/HOW_TO.md

 Motion FPS is the amount of times per second that we run our motion detection algorithm against the most recent frame.

 ```
-cd /path-to-privastead/camera_hub
+cd /path-to-secluso/camera_hub
 cargo run --release --features ip
 ```

-The Privastead hub will now run and ask you for the username and password for each IP camera if not provided originally in the configuration file.
+The Secluso hub will now run and ask you for the username and password for each IP camera if not provided originally in the configuration file.
 After providing them, it will create a QR code containing a secret needed for pairing (camera_hub/camera_name_secret_qrcode.png).
 Each camera then waits to be paired with the app.